Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/CuisHistory.md

     - Support the Sista Bytecode Set, and use it by default.
     - Lifted all restrictions on class reshaping and merge of class definitions.
     - Lifted all restrictions on remap of instance variable access in CompiledMethods.
-- Usability.
+- Enhancements in Usability.
 Performance.
 Robustness.

-## Ongoing since 2025-Dec-19 - Cuis 7.7 Rolling Release
+## 2026-May-29 - Cuis 7.8 Stable Release, Cuis 7.9 Rolling Release
 - OKLCH Color model.
+- Better ChangeSet capture of moving classes and methods to and from packages
+- Automatic creation of a new package when creating classes in a new system hierarchy
+- Updates to Bootstrap
+- Various bug fixes
+- Enhancements in Usability.
+Performance.
+Robustness.